andrewbaldwin44/Presidential_Twitter/README.md

 1. Navigate into the project directory `cd Presidential_Twitter`
 2. Install the dependencies `yarn install`
-3. Start the back-end server `yarn server-start`
+3. Start the development server `yarn dev-start`
-6. Start the front-end server `yarn client-start`

 This will run the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.

-**The Server**

-A folder is provided, `/server`, with the back-end code.
-This is a local server that you will connect to to retrieve/write the data.

-### Technologies Used
+## Technologies Used

 **Frontend**: